EquinoxAlpha/mdeleter/README.md

 Users, guilds, and channels are specified by their ID.
 Users and channels can be wildcards, and for allow directives, guilds can be wildcards too.

+You can optionally specify `content`, which is a regex that the message will be matched against.

 ## Disclaimer

 Discord selfbots are against Discord's Terms of Service.
 But let's be honest, if you're reading this, you probably don't care, and I don't care either.